 (Illustration by Erik Wilson, © 2015.)

 SHORT STORIES: His work has been accepted in over 140 publications, including—ANTHOLOGIES: Seven Deadliest (Cutting Block Press, novelette, Ring of Fire), Lost Highways: Dark Fictions from the Road (Crystal Lake Publishing), Chiral Mad 4 (Written Backwards), BEHOLD!
-Oddities, Curiosities and Undefinable Wonders (Crystal Lake Publishing, and Bram Stoker winner), PRISMS (PS Publishing), Chiral Mad 3 (Written Backwards, and Bram Stoker nominee) Gutted: Beautiful Horror Stories (Crystal Lake Publishing) with Clive Barker, Neil Gaiman, Peter Tremblay and an introduction by Chuck Palahniuk, Shivers VI (Cemetery Dance) with Stephen King and Peter Straub, Warmed and Bound (Velvet Press), Noir at the Bar, Speedloader (Snubnose Press), In Search of a City: Los Angeles in 1,000 Words and Cipher Sisters (Thunderdome), Slices of Flesh (Dark Moon Books), Fear the Reaper (Crystal Lake Publishing), Reloaded: Both Barrels, Volume 2 (Shotgun Honey), Chiral Mad 2, Chiral Mad 3 and Qualia Nous (Written Backwards), Slave Stories: Scenes From the Slave State (Omnium Gatherum), Into the Darkness (Necro Publishing), The Booked Anthology, Terror Scribes (Dog Horn Publishing), Daddy Cool (Artistically Declined Press), Nova Parade (Solarcide), XIII (Resurrection House), Shadows Over Main Street (Hazardous Press), Truth or Dare?
+Oddities, Curiosities and Undefinable Wonders (Crystal Lake Publishing, and Bram Stoker winner), PRISMS (PS Publishing), Chiral Mad 3 (Written Backwards, and Bram Stoker nominee) Gutted: Beautiful Horror Stories (Crystal Lake Publishing, and Bram Stoker nominee) with Clive Barker, Neil Gaiman, Peter Tremblay and an introduction by Chuck Palahniuk, Shivers VI (Cemetery Dance) with Stephen King and Peter Straub, Warmed and Bound (Velvet Press), Noir at the Bar, Speedloader (Snubnose Press), In Search of a City: Los Angeles in 1,000 Words and Cipher Sisters (Thunderdome), Slices of Flesh (Dark Moon Books), Fear the Reaper (Crystal Lake Publishing), Reloaded: Both Barrels, Volume 2 (Shotgun Honey), Chiral Mad 2, Chiral Mad 3 and Qualia Nous (Written Backwards), Slave Stories: Scenes From the Slave State (Omnium Gatherum), Into the Darkness (Necro Publishing), The Booked Anthology, Terror Scribes (Dog Horn Publishing), Daddy Cool (Artistically Declined Press), Nova Parade (Solarcide), XIII (Resurrection House), Shadows Over Main Street (Hazardous Press), Truth or Dare?
 (Perpetual Motion Machine Publishing), Dead Harvest (Scarlet Galleon Publications), Gaia: Shadow and Breath, Volume 2 (Pantheon) and Trouble in the Heartland (Gutter Books).
-MAGAZINES/WEBSITES: Cemetery Dance, Litro Magazine, Penumbra, Menacing Hedge, Pantheon Magazine (three times), Arcadia, storySouth, Midwestern Gothic, ChiZine, Gargoyle, Murky Depths, PANK, Pear Noir!, Deciduous Tales, 3:AM Magazine, Word Riot, Dogmatika, Opium, Vain, Weird Fiction Review, Crime Factory, Beat to a Pulp, Metazen, Cease Cows, The Writing Disorder, Circa Review, Beat the Dust, Blue Monday Review, Mayday Magazine, Emprise Review, Flywheel Magazine, Punchnel’s, Cannoli Pie, Surreal Grotesque, Conjectural Figments, Dirty Noir, Stepaway, Shotgun Honey, Cherry Bleeds, Zouch Magazine, Rotten Leaves, We Are Vespertine, Blink-Ink, Leodegraunce, Outsider Writers Collective, The Oddville Press, Colored Chalk, Cause and Effect, Gold Dust, Nefarious Muse, and Troubadour 21.
+MAGAZINES/WEBSITES: Cemetery Dance (twice), Litro Magazine, Penumbra, Menacing Hedge, Pantheon Magazine (four times), Arcadia, storySouth, Midwestern Gothic, ChiZine, Gargoyle, Murky Depths, PANK, Pear Noir!, Deciduous Tales, 3:AM Magazine, Word Riot, Dogmatika, Norwegian American, Opium, Vain, Weird Fiction Review, Crime Factory, Beat to a Pulp, Metazen, Cease Cows, The Writing Disorder (twice), Circa Review, Beat the Dust, Blue Monday Review (twice), Mayday Magazine, Emprise Review, Flywheel Magazine, Punchnel’s, Cannoli Pie, Surreal Grotesque, Conjectural Figments, Dirty Noir, Stepaway, Shotgun Honey, Cherry Bleeds, Zouch Magazine, Rotten Leaves, We Are Vespertine, Blink-Ink, Leodegraunce, Outsider Writers Collective, The Oddville Press, Colored Chalk, Cause and Effect, Gold Dust, Nefarious Muse, and Troubadour 21.